Access your Pro+ Content below.

-This article is part of the 30 July 2013 issue of The threat within – balancing security and employee privacy
+This article is part of the Computer Weekly issue of 30 July 2013

 The water company has overhauled its data systems to efficiently manage and share information to benefit staff, customers, partners and regulators